 It’s one of the worst feelings: you take your clothes out of the dryer and they no longer fit.
 There’s a distinctive interaction between certain clothing and the dryer which results in shrinkage — not all clothes shrink, and not all materials shrink.
 Let’s examine why and how this happens.

 Cotton, water, and heat

 Cotton isn’t the only material which can shrink in the dryer (wool also shrinks big time), but it’s a good example.
 Cotton is made from cellulose, an organic compound consisting of long chains of several hundred to many thousands of units.
 From a molecular perspective, cellulose (and cotton) is hydrophilic – it loves water.
-If you’ve ever been in the rain while wearing cotton you can appreciate what this means: the clothes absorb a lot of water and take a lot of time to dry.
+If you’ve ever been in the rain while wearing cotton, you can appreciate what this means: the clothes absorb a lot of water and take a long time to dry.
 Ironically, this is why we use the dryer in the first place.

 How to prevent clothes from shrinking in the dryer

 Of course, the simplest way to avoid shrinking your clothes in the dryer is not using a dryer.
 Drying them outside on a string is often preferable – but that’s not always an option.
 If you must use a dryer, then there are a few things you can do.

 For starters, don’t buy clothes that shrink.
 Try to purchase clothes that are either synthetic or pre-treated.
 Many manufacturers add protective layers to cotton, linen, and wool clothes.
 This might add a bit extra to the price tag, but it can definitely be worth it.
 You can also try to find pre-washed (think: pre-shrunk) clothes.
 This means that the pressure in the material has already been released and they won’t shrink again.